-The effect of A360 on primary and intermediate outcomes at a population level and among girls exposed to the interventions JALQABBII GAARII Steat Start × QUA BIRLS 8 ETHIOPIA: Oromia region (Smart Start) NIGERIA: Nasarawa a state (MMA) NIGERIA: Ogun state (9ja Girls) TANZANIA: Ilemela district (Kuwa Mjanja) Outcome evaluation components (A full description of each outcome can be found in Annex 1) Was there an effect at population level?
-4 Was there a greater effect for girls exposed to MMA?
-5 Was there an effect at population level?
-4 Was there a greater effect for girls exposed to 9ja Girls?
-5 Was there an effect at population level?
-4 Was there a greater effect for girls exposed to Smart Start?
-5 Was there an effect at population level?
-4 Was there a greater effect for girls exposed to Kuwa Mjanja?
-5 Adolescents use high-quality sexual and reproductive healt h products and servic es mCPR (primary outcome) Proportion of modern contraceptive users using a LARC - Use of modern contraceptive in past 12 months Age at first birth among girls who gave birth Births in the last 12 months 7 - - - Unmet need for modern contraception Adolescent girls have access to appropriate high quality sex ual and reproductive health information a nd services Awareness of contraceptive products Awareness of where to obtain health services Contraception positioned as relevant and valuable for adole escent girls Future aspirations ^{1,7} - - - - - Benefits of modern contraception (Benefit 1) 2 Benefits of modern contraception (Benefit 2) ^{1,3} - - - - Intention to use a modern method Supportive environment for adolescent girls to access service ces created Attitudes towards the use of modern contraceptives Self-efficacy to use modern contraceptives Descriptive norms ^{1,6} - - - - Community acceptance 7 - Trust and credibility of family planning products Misconceptions about modern contraceptives Disadvantages of modern contraceptives ^{1,7} - - - - - Strong evidence of effect, p<0.001 evidence of effect Not applicable Not possible due to span e to calculate se data
+The effect of A360 on primary and intermediate outcomes at a population level and among girls exposed to the interventions JALOABBII GAARII suut toor ETHIOPIA: Oromia region (Smart Start) NIGERIA: Nasarawa state (MMA) NIGERIA: Ogun state (9ja Girls) TANZANIA: Ilemela district (Kuwa Mjanja) Outcome evaluation components (A full description of each outcome can be found in Annex 1) Was there an effect at population level?4 Was there a greater effect for girls exposed to MMA?
+5 Was there an effect at population level?4 Was there a greater effect for girls exposed to 9ja Girls?
+5 Was there an effect at Was there a greater effect for girls exposed to Smart Start?
+5 Was there an effect at Was there a greater effect for girls exposed to Kuwa Mjanja?
+5 Adolescents use high-quality sexual and reproductive health products and services mCPR (primary outcome) Proportion of modern contraceptive users using a LARC Use of modern contraceptive in past 12 months Age at first birth among girls who gave birth Births in the last 12 months 7 Unmet need for modern contraception Adolescent girls have access to appropriate high quality sexual and reproductive health information and services Awareness of contraceptive products Awareness of where to obtain health services Contraception positioned as relevant and valuable for adolescent girls Future aspirations ^{1,7} - Benefits of modern contraception (Benefit 1) 2 Benefits of modern contraception (Benefit 2)1,3 - - Intention to use a modern method Supportive environment for adolescent girls to access servi ces created Attitudes towards the use of modern contraceptives Self-efficacy to use modern contraceptives Descriptive norms ^{1,6} - - Community acceptance 7 - Trust and credibility of family planning products Misconceptions about modern contraceptives Disadvantages of modern contraceptives ^{1,7} - - - - - Strong evidence of effect, p<0.001 Evidence of effect, p<0.01 Weak evidenc e of effect, p<0.05 Evidence of an ef o evidence of effect - Not applicable Not possible due to spars e to calculate

 1Measured at endline only.
-1Assessed through the sentence [•]Using modern contraception can allow an adolescent woman girl to complete her education, find a better job and have a better life" with which the respondent agreed or disagreed.
-1Assessed through the sentence [•]Using modern contraception can allow a girl to achieve her life goals" with which the respondent agreed or disagreed.
-1In Northern and Source for the measured by assessing the difference between the change in outcomes over time in areas receiving A360 interventions.
-In Enables, effects were measured by assessing the difference between the change in outcomes over time in analyses were adjusted to account for demographic changes in populations over time and between interventions.
-In Tanaham and thiopica, effects were measured by assessing the difference and fart A360 interventions were implemented.
-All analyses were adjusted to account of demographic changes in populations over time and between intervention and comparison areas.
-1The effect among girls exposed compares outcomes self-reporting exposure to A360.
-1Assessed through a 'descriptive norms index' which asked three questions related to norms around contraceptive use, e.g. 1How many unmarried/married girls aged 15-19 years in your community do you believe discuss using a method of contraception boyfriend or partner/1Austomet at endline in Tanzania due to COVID-19 adaptations or the questionnaire.
+1Assessed through the sentence "Using modern contraception can allow an adolescent woman girl to complete her education, find a better job and have a better life" with which the respondent agreed or disagreed.
+1Assessed through the sentence "Using modern contraception can allow a girl to achieve her life goals" with which the respondent agreed or disagreed.
+1In Northern and Southern Nigeria, effects were measured by assessing the difference between the change in outcomes over time in a rease receiving ASI of interventions.
+In Standard and Ethiologic defects were measured by assessing the the alloge over time, before and after ASIO interventions.
+In Standard and Ethiologic discreventions were time in comparison areas and the receiving ASIO interventions.
+In Standard and Ethiologic discreventions were implemented.
+All analyses were adjusted to care the receiving ASIO interventions.
+In Standard and Ethiologic discreventions were implemented.
+All analyses were adjusted to care the receiving ASIO interventions and comparison areas.
+1The effect among girls exposed compares outcomes self-reporting exposure to ASIO with those self-reporting no exposure to ASIO.
+1Assessed through a "descriptive norms indox" which asked three questions related to norms around contraception use, e.g. 1How many unmarried/married girls aged 15-19 years in your community do you believe discuss using a method of contraception boyfriend or partner/Pusband or part